 So, when thinking about UGC, and how to enhance it or use it in your marketing activities here are some ideas:

 - Education.
-Discover influencers or activists who have the passion to promote the cannabis benefits.
+Discover influencers or activists who have a passion to promote cannabis benefits.
 Best, hire people who will have great knowledge and use this knowledge sharing to educate consumers.
 Give them incentives if needed to spread the word on social media or among friends about the things they’ve learned related to your cannabis products or services.
 And please note, having staff with strong product knowledge, is the main cause of making purchasing decisions when it comes to acquiring new customers.
 In this area, you would like to have a budget and invest in your employees, so finding the right academy could be a challenge.
 However we got you covered, as of now the number one would be Green Flower having +700 experts sharing their knowledge on various topics, so make sure you check them out and identify which knowledge base would give you the missing edge.

 - Add a ‘social media friendly’ experience to your offline dispensary.
 Cannabis is all about the experience.
 Think about investing in your dispensary atmosphere, showrooms, interior or find spots that are Instagram friendly and trigger visitors to take photos, videos, or start talking about you on social media.
 Take for example Boerejongens the famous coffee shop from Amsterdam.
 Founded by Mariska a woman entrepreneur many years ago, she was the first person to redefine the whole experience.
 In her words: “What distinguishes a Michelin star restaurant from another good restaurant?
 It’s a combination of several well-balanced factors: the finishing touch, the product, the service, the atmosphere.
 There’s always someone who opens the door for you—not a bouncer but a greeter, in a three-piece suit with matching bowler hat.”A trip to the coffee shop isn’t just a transaction, as she describes it.
 It’s an experience.
 “The bottom line is that we’re never afraid to do things differently.”
 Now if you want to see how the actual atmosphere looks like when you get into their shops, check out Tony and his smoke sessions!
 I don’t know him personally but a dear friend of mine was there a couple of weeks ago and he was like: Go there next time you will feel like home they are super friendly and it’s just an amazing overall experience.
 You gotta meet Tony you will have fun!
 So what do you think, next time when I am in Amsterdam, where do you think I will go, word of mouth in action, say no more!

 - Build a community.
 Make sure you work with every single stakeholder in your community, zip area or globally.
 Connect with publishers, they don’t have the limitations as cannabis brands hence they are able to advertise on social media.
-In addition, they have large followers and by forming a strong relationship with them you are taping into the huge audience where authority speaks on your behalf as they feature your product or service.
-Also look for events and provide sponsorship or think how best you can help them.
+In addition, they have large followers and by forming a strong relationship with them you are tapping into the huge audience where authority speaks on your behalf as they feature your product or service.
+Also, look for events and provide sponsorship or think how best you can help them.
 If you help the most favorite NGO in a community and you do it from the bottom of your heart or you support a cause that has a high impact and affects a large community this will be noticed, people react positively to brands that have that social responsibility.
 Also, try to attend meetups or conferences related to your niche market where you can connect with various stakeholders.
 These opportunities are great for generating UGC allowing you to come closer to the community you serve.

 - Obsess with customer service.
 This industry is not about a one time purchase.
 You will need to think about the entire process of customer satisfaction and having a plan to exceed expectations.
 Build a social following around your brand, engage on social media and make sure you respond to every single customer feedback.
 And when it comes to feedback it’s the whole grail, you have to look at it as something that will take your brand to another level.
 You would need to change your mindset and understand that all feedback is good especially the negative one.
 Don’t take it personally and see the critiques as positive, because after all, that is how you improve.
 As each incremental positive change further improves your brand quality in the eyes of your customers, the value of your brand will increase accordingly.
 Map out each interaction with your customers and think about these moments as moments of inspirations, moments where you can prove you are worth their attention, worth their love and ultimately you exist to serve them.
 Final advice, don’t take anything for granted, if you managed to win someone’s heart it’s not forever.
 You still need to prove, day after day that you are for real.
 Doing that over a long-term period improves your retention, your customer lifetime value increases, and you can expect some sort of referrals or word of mouth working on your behalf.